 Rev. Jones was licensed on November 12, 2000 and ordained by the order of the New Free Spring Missionary Baptist Church, Rustburg, Virginia, on April 29, 2001.
 In July 2002, Reverend Jones was called to Pastor the Promise Land Baptist Church of Moneta, Virginia, where he served for five and a half years.
 Rev. Jones is currently the pastor of the New Free Spring Baptist Church of Rustburg, Virginia, "The Bible Based, Christ Centered, and Spirit Filled Church."

 Rev. Jones is very active in the community.
-He currently holds membership and positions in the following: He serves as the Vice Chairperson for the Preachers United for Christ, a member of the Concerned Ministers for Christ, and a member of the Young Pastor's and Ministers Department of the Virginia Baptist State Convention.
-He is also a member of the Executive Board for the Virginia Baptist State Convention.
-He has also served as chairperson for the Moneta chapter for Passion Week and also served as Moderator for the Peaks of Otter Baptist Association, in Bedford, Virginia.
-Under his leadership as Moderator of the Peaks of Otter the mortgage was burned.
-He is currently the Vice Moderator of the Otter River Christian Association in Campbell County, Virginia.
+He has served as the Vice Chairperson for Preachers United for Christ, a member of the Concerned Ministers for Christ, a member of the Young Pastor's and Ministers Department of the Virginia Baptist State Convention, as chairperson for the Moneta chapter for Passion Week for the Peaks of Otter Baptist Association, in Bedford, Virginia.
+Under his leadership as Moderator of the Peaks of Otter the mortgage was burned, and has served as the Vice Moderator of the Otter River Christian Association in Campbell County.
+Rev. Jones is the Central Regional Vice President of The Virginia Baptist State Convention.
 In July 2011, Pastor Jones was awarded an Honorary Doctorate of Divinity Degree from the Bethlehem Bible College and Seminary in Roanoke, Virginia.